piyushpandey16444/devsearch/readme.md

 6). add channels inside settings.py > installed apps add channels 7).
 Add channel layer also in settings.py.

-> It is used to control or govern channels, stores details of groups and channels. --> Need reddis for this.
+> It is used to control or govern channels, stores details of groups and channels.
+> Need reddis for this.(installation steps in redis.md)